HongkaiPri18/Hongkai_README/README.md

 ###EXPERIENCE
 BOSTON CONSULTING GROUP
-SENIOR ANALYST
+SENILE ANAL CYST
-June-2019 to Present: 1 year 10 Months
+may 2021 to Present: 4 Months

-###ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant UNIT: BCG GAMMA
+###ROLE: PADAWAN to the following Data Scientist/ Machine Learning Engineer/ AI Consultant UNIT: BCG GAMMA

-Working on various analytics based cases that facilitates clients for next-generation AI strategy.
+Working on various mytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.

 ###EDUCATION
-LNCT Bhopal
-Engineering Graduate 2010-14, First Division
+University of Hougang 2019 - 2021

 ###PROJECTS
 Classification based projects